TomDemeranville/i2-workshop-2016/README.md

 <h2><a name="4.3"></a>4.3  Getting permission (an Access Token) to access ORCID records</h2>
 <p>To access an ORCID record via the Member API, you first need to get permission from the owner of the record in the form of an Access Token.
 ORCID uses the standard protocol, OAuth 2.0, to obtain this permission.
 Generally there are two steps: </p>
 <ol>
+<li>Decide which scopes you are interested in.
+Different scopes enable different actions, like read or update.
+Have a look at the <a href="https://members.orcid.org/api/orcid-scopes">list of scopes on the ORCID website</a></li>
 <li>Get an <strong>Authorization Code</strong>.<br />&nbsp; </li>
 <li>Exchange the Authorization Code for an <strong>Access Token</strong>.<br />&nbsp;</li>
 </ol>